Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-mappingtypes.md

 ### Dictionaries

-Each row in a dictionary contains a *key* and a *value*.
-Values are passed inside curly braces.
+Each item in a dictionary contains a *key* and a *value*.
 The following code creates an empty dictionary named `airports`:

 ```python
 airports = {}
 print(airports) # outputs: {}
 ```

+You can include key-value pairs inside the curly braces to initialize a dictionary with items.
 This example creates a dictionary containing airport codes and cities for three airports:

 ```python
 airports = {'SEA':'Seattle', 'LAX':'Los Angeles', 'ORD':'Chicago'}